A Basic Compositional Model for Spiking Neural Networks: Composition of Spiking Neural Networks

-In this section we give a toy example, consisting of two networks that affect each other's behavior in a simple way.
-Throughout this section, we use the abbreviation $L$ for the quantity $\lambda \ln(\frac{1-\delta}{\delta})$, just as we did in Section~\ref{example: Boolean-circuits-1}.
+Now we give a toy example, consisting of two networks, ${\mathcal N}^1$ and ${\mathcal N}^2$, that affect each other's behavior.
+Throughout this section, we use the abbreviation $L$ for the quantity $\lambda \ln(\frac{1-\delta}{\delta})$, as in Section~\ref{example: Boolean-circuits-1}.
+We assume that $\delta$ is ``sufficiently small''.

 Figure \ref{fig:toy} shows a network ${\mathcal N}^1$ with one input neuron $x_1$, one output neuron $x_2$, and one internal neuron $a_1$.
 It has edges from $x_1$ to $a_1$, from $a_1$ to $x_2$, and from $x_2$ to itself (a self-loop).
 The biases of $a_1$ and $x_2$ are $L$ and the weights on all edges are $2L$.